-Swiss Senate reluctantly funds merchant ships
+Swiss parliament reluctantly funds merchant ships

-Parliament’s upper chamber on Tuesday approved spending CHF215 million ($220 million) to downsize Switzerland’s little-known fleet of ships on the high seas.
+Parliament has approved spending CHF215 million ($220 million) to downsize Switzerland’s little-known fleet of ships on the high seas.

-The Senate agreed to Economics Minister Johann Schneider-Ammann’s spending recommendation as part of one of the 10 supplements it accepted for the 2017 budget – enough to cover what’s needed to sell off nine cargo ships and four tankers.
+On Wednesday, the House of Representatives followed the Senate in agreeing to Economics Minister Johann Schneider-Ammann’s spending recommendation as part of one of the 10 supplements it accepted for the 2017 budget – enough to cover what’s needed to sell off nine cargo ships and four tankers.

-Though none among the chamber’s 46 parliamentarians voiced any objections, none expressed any enthusiasm, either.
+A total of 119 parliamentarians voted in favour of the additional money but 65 were against.
+Though none among the 46 senators voiced any objections, none expressed any enthusiasm, either.

 "We have a choice between yes and yes," said Christian Levrat, president of the left-wing Social Democrat Party.